In life he was Bi-Han, the Elder Sub-Zero.

 He completed many missions, some of them required him to kill people which he did with no remorse or mercy.
 He would be hired by Quan-Chi, a sorcerer, to acquire Shinnok's sacred amulet for him, an item the sorcerer could not obtain himself.
-Unknown to Sub-Zero is that Quan Chi also also hired Scorpion from a rival ninja clan to accomplish the same task.
-The two ninjas were both equally skilled and fought over their prize, Sub-Zero won by freezing Scorpion and shattering him.
-Sub-Zero was puzzled by Quan Chi's actions and he demanded answers upon delivering the amulet.
-Quan Chi insisted that he only wanted to ensure the retrieval of the item should Sub-Zero fail.
+Unknown to Bi-Han is that Quan Chi also also hired Scorpion from a rival ninja clan to accomplish the same task.
+The two ninjas were both equally skilled and fought over their prize, Bi-Han defeated Scorpion and ripped his head off.
+Bi-Han was puzzled by Quan Chi's actions and he demanded answers upon delivering the amulet.
+Quan Chi insisted that he only wanted to ensure the retrieval of the item should Bi-Han fail.
 As payment, Quan Chi delivered the bones of Scorpion's clan.

-Sub-Zero was later hired to assassinate Shang Tsung, the host of the Mortal Kombat tournament.
-Sub-Zero then participated in the tournament in order to get close to him, but was engaged in battle with Scorpion whom was now a hell-spawned specter and was burned to the bone.
-Sub-Zero's tainted soul went into the Netherrealm where it would be changed forever, as the seed of evil Quan Chi and Raiden had seen would be given the chance to grow.
+Bi-Han was later hired to assassinate Shang Tsung, the host of the Mortal Kombat tournament.
+He then participated in the tournament in order to get close to him, but was engaged in battle with Scorpion whom was now a hell-spawned specter and killed him.
+Bi-Han's tainted soul went into the Netherrealm where it would be changed forever, as the seed of evil Quan Chi and Raiden had seen would be given the chance to grow.
+Bi-Han, once known as the Elder Sub-Zero would now become the dark wraith known only as Noob Saibot.

 "Quan Chi should never have ressurrected Noob Saibot, no should he have enhanced his power to defeat Shao Kahn.
 The revenant he created had broken free of his control.
 Noob had secretly formed and understanding with a cleric from the realm of chaos, and opened for him a portal to the Netherrealm.
 Shinnok, Quan Chi and the brotherhood of shadow were unprepared as the forces of chaos overwhelmed them, leaving the Underworld severely weakened.
 Satisfied with his work the cleric, Havik, returned to the realm of chaos.
 Noob Saibot remained, to seize control of the Netherrealm."